choonkeat/tiny-form-fields/README.md

 - Two modes: Editor (for building forms) and CollectData (for end users)
 - JSON import/export of form definitions

+## Tasks

+See the [tasks](tasks/) directory for planned features and improvements.
+Each task is documented with requirements and implementation details.

 ## Installation

 1. Add the compiled assets to your project: